-U.S. Capitol Hall of Columns
+Hall of Columns

+A section of the scagliola walls in the vestibule had been damaged when elevators were added to the building in the 1950s.
 Conservators determined that the surface of eight scagliola panels had blurred and discolored due to multiple layers of non-original surface coatings.
-EverGreene restored these scagliola panels by removing overpaint and non-original surface coatings, stabilizing and consolidating delaminated plaster, and infilling areas of loss.
+EverGreene restored these scagliola panels by removing overpaint and other coatings, stabilizing and consolidating delaminated plaster, and infilling areas of loss to match the original.